samjoubert7/player/Design.md

 The main timer thread could have been a normal (platform) scheduled thread but that requires a second thread executor.
 It is easy enough to implement the thread delay and reschedule for virtual threads.

+The threading model for board updates has to contend with multiple event types:
+1. Adding / removing players.
+2. Board timed animation.
+3. Player direction changes from UI.

+After the board animation has moved all the players it has to check for collisions, and the state of the board and all the players cannot change until this has completed.
+The handling of keypresses cannot be done while the board is updating all the players because the logic for handling collisions is dependent on the direction the player was moving at the time of collision.
+For this reason all the board updates have to obtain a single lock so they can be made in sequence.

+Therefore the Board and Player classes have package-local access so they can only be used by the PlayerService.
+The PlayerService ensures all Board updates will obtain the lock before executing and then release it afterward.
+Any code outside the package can get a PlayerInfo snapshot.

+The code has to handle the situation where the time between board move events isn't long enough to handle all the other events, but that can be left to the Java scheduler which avoids thread starvation for threads waiting on a lock.

+There was an option to define a read/write lock so that adding/removing players and key handling updates could be made in parallel during "read" mode, but then there is a need for per-player locking and the board read/write lock has to ensure those changes complete before switching from read mode to write mode.
+A separate lock is then also required for updating the player map.
+All the problems and complexities disappear when there is a single board lock.

+There is a precedent for such a single lock: search for "Why GUIs are Single-Threaded" in an internet search engine.

 # Synchronization

+Each web socket session has its own re-entrant lock for sending data.
+A separate virtual thread is started for sending each websocket message in case it needs to wait for the lock.

-The board data structures are all synchronized on the same lock.
+The board data structures are all synchronized on the same lock as described in section [Threading Model](#threading-model) above.

-## Javascript Implementation Details
+# Browser Javascript Implementation Details

 The position of each player and drone needs to be saved so it can be erased before drawing it at the new location.
 There are some corner cases where the icon hasn't been drawn and then the saved location needs to be marked as invalid so we don't erase an already-drawn icon.
 The X and Y locations can also be outside the canvas size a little, meaning they can be less than zero down to `- iconSize`.

 The invalid X and Y variables are set to `undefined` but the check for valid values has to be `if (Number.isFinite(variable))` so that it returns true if the variable is set to numeric value zero.
-The `if (variable)` returns false for a zero value.
+The `if (variable)` cannot be used because it returns false for a zero value.

-My itty-bitty development laptop isn't performant enough for TypeScript development, but this Javascript code is small enough that a bit of developer discipline means I can get away without the type safety checks.

-## Random Number Generator
+# Random Number Generator

 The app needs a steady supply of pseudo-random numbers.
 The Marsaglia XORWOW generator is used which has the following advantages:
 1. Produces numbers quickly with XOR and bit shift operations.